LukeMW/Testing/Talisman Notes.md

 - Played as the --- Scion
 - Every expansion on except Firelands, Dragon and Harbinger
 - The One Talisman Ending
-- I won because both AI played died
+- I won because both AI players died